-Situated in a beautiful part of the island known as ‘Spice Island’, is the all-inclusive luxury resort of Melia Zanzibar.
-It is a large complex with beautiful gardens, private jetty with breathtaking views, two infinitely pools and a private beach.
+Situated in a beautiful part of the island known as ‘Spice Island’, is the all-inclusive luxury resort of Melia Zanzibar Africa.
+It is a large complex with beautiful gardens, a private jetty with breathtaking views, two infinitely pools and a private beach.
 The resort is also ringed by a natural coral reef, making bathing and relaxing a safe experience.

 I am a big fan of infinity swimming pools and the resort has two that guests can use.
 They also have suites available with private pools.
 You have the main pool and the gym pool both offering breathtaking views of the ocean.